CorbanAllan/CorbanAllan.github.io/README.md

     I was able to engage in regular meetings and discussions, which allowed me to build connections with the team.
 - Kainos
-  -During my time at Kainos, I participated in an educational program that provided valuable insights into the software development industry.
+   - During my time at Kainos, I participated in an educational program that provided valuable insights into the software development industry.
 I gained hands-on experience with modern technologies, agile methodologies, and best practices in software engineering.
 This experience enhanced my technical knowledge and problem solving skills, preparing me for real-world development challenges
 - Generation innovation